yanwenywan/typst-packages/dndcampaign/0.1.0/template/main.typ

 ==== Subsubsection

 Subsubsections are the furthest division of text that still have a block header.
 These are fourth level titles.
 Titles below these are not styled, use at your own risk.
+Note that these and below will not appear in the outline.

 #namedPar("Paragraph")[
   The `namedPar(title)[]` function creates a named paragraph, formatted how you'd expect it to be in the books.
 If this paragraph is below a block, then the auto-indenting wont work (due to typst's seeming lack of universal indent, PR if I'm wrong), use `bump()` at the start to bump it up.